 In Oregon, the PUC has up to 10 months to review and make a decision.
 During this time, the PUC will review our costs, review relevant data and listen to public testimony.
 With this information, they will approve rates they feel are reasonable and fair.
 If approved, new rates would take effect no later than July 2015.

 What does this look like?

 The main drivers of this request include the continued capital investments in natural gas infrastructure and technology.
 Capital projects that are included in this rate request are described below.

 Customer Information System and Enterprise Asset Management System

 Avista’s customer information system is the foundation of Avista’s day-to-day customer operations.
-For 20 years, the system has been meeting the needs of our customers and the company, but like pipe, wires and equipment, it needs to be replaced.
+For 20 years, the system has been meeting the needs of our customers and the company, but like pipe and equipment, it needs to be replaced.
 The system touches all of our customers and supports traditional utility business functions, such as meter reading, customer billing, payment processing, credit, customer service orders and material management.

 Natural Gas Pipe Replacement